 - build local capacity to observe, research and monitor elections, and

 - lend credibility to the electoral process, through involvement of civil society and academia, and provide international actors with a detailed evidence-based assessment of the credibility of elections, challenges to electoral credibility and recommendations to improve the electoral process.

 Local members of ANU’s Solomon Islands election observation mission underwent intensive training in Honiara in late March to prepare them for deployment to 15 different constituencies ahead of nati

 Solomon Islands is expected to hold national elections in March 2019, the first since the departure of the Regional Assistance Mission to Solomon Islands (RAMSI) in June 2017.
 This In Brief highlights a number of...

 James Batley joined Australia’s Department of Foreign Affairs in 1984.
 In the early part of his career he was posted to Vanuatu, Papua New Guinea and Indonesia.
 From 1997-1999 he was Australia’s...

 Joanne joined DPA in June 2015.
 She brings with her eight years of applied policy and program experience in international development.

 At DPA, Joanne is responsible for contractual...

-Colin Wiltshire is a research fellow in the politics of service delivery at DPA.
-His research explores the political economy of budget and expenditure practices in PNG and its implications for...
+Colin is a research fellow in the politics of service delivery at the Department of Pacific Affairs.
+His research explores the political economy of budget and expenditure practices in PNG and its...